postfalk/stream/README.md

 for complex queries with a limited number of returned records.
 However, we ran into two major challenges.

-1. The query schema is cumbersome, the combined use of queries and projection is very flexible but turned out to be too complicated for non-coding users.
+1. The (MongoDb-based) query schema is cumbersome, the combined use of queries and projection is very flexible but turned out to be too complicated for non-coding users.

 2. Queries with a large number of returned records run into time-outs and memory overruns, manifesting themselves in HTTP 500 and 502 errors.